essentialaccessibility/aslint/README.md

 **Note**: when you don't set `categories` on your custom rule then the `categories` will contain an empty array.

+**`issueType`** - there are 3 issue types: `error`, `warning`, `passed`.
+The issue type is determined based on the severity level.
+Let's see how it looks using "programming" language approach:

+      case critical:
+        return error;

+      case high:
+        return error;

+      case low:
+        return error;

+      case info:
+        return warning;

+      default:
+        return passed;

 ## Frequently Asked Questions

 Please refer to https://www.aslint.org/faq